Summary:

 Anita Moorjani: Because it’s a needed trait in the world.

-Anita Moorjani: He would
+Anita Moorjani: He would.

-Rick Archer: Was so it’s so messed up.
-So it really, you know,
+Rick Archer: It’s so messed up.

 Rick Archer: Yeah, any of those people

-Anita Moorjani: Yeah, yeah, exactly.
+Anita Moorjani: Yeah, exactly.
 So the way I would do it from a grassroots level, it would start with education.

-Rick Archer: Yeah, which you are doing actually
+Rick Archer: Which you are doing, actually.

-Rick Archer: yeah or blindfolded something
+Rick Archer: Or blindfolded something

 Rick Archer: Yeah, I think one promising thing also that should be part of the mix is some kind of spiritual practice for the kids.